TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/7-Controllers/1-Creating-Controllers-and-Actions.rst

 displayed in the subsequently called organization overview.

 Extbase does not yet offer an API for access control.
-We therefore implemented an :php:`AccessControlService` on ourselves.
+We therefore implement an :php:`AccessControlService` on ourselves.
 The description of the class is to be found in the file :file:`EXT:sjr_offers/Classes/Service/AccessControlService.php`.

 .. code-block:: php